-If you’re an online gamer who takes your hobby seriously, then you’ve probably long recognized how important having a good modem is, but having a solid internet connection is increasingly more important even if you prefer single player gaming.
-With streaming services like Stadia, Playstation Now and XBox Game Pass becoming increasingly more feasible options for playing your favorite games, you need a great modem to provide you with decent performance.
+If you’re an online gamer who takes your hobby seriously, then you’ve probably long since recognized the importance of having a good modem, with solid internet connections becoming increasingly more important even if you prefer single-player gaming.
+Although streaming services like Stadia, Playstation Now and Xbox Game Pass are becoming increasingly more feasible options for playing your favorite games on a budget, you’ll still need a great modem to provide you with decent performance.

 Fortunately, HotRate has your back.
 We’ve put together this guide to direct you through the process of shopping for the best modem for gaming.
-While we’ve provided reviews for 10 of the best models on the market, we also provide you with helpful advice to shop like a pro and extend your search further.
+While we’ve curated reviews for 10 of the best models on the market, we will also provide some helpful advice to help you shop like a pro and extend your search further.

 TD;LR - 10 Best Modems for Gaming: